-An international student looking to come to the U.S. to study full-time as an F-1\ student can apply to graduate programs that provide primarily a traditional face-to-face format and take place at the Lincoln or Seward campuses.
+- International students can apply for on-line programs.
+In these cases, they stay in their home country, will not be given an I-20, will not be considered F-1 students, and do not come to the U.S. for full-time on-site study. - 2.
+An international student looking to come to the U.S. to study full-time as an F-1 visa student can apply to graduate programs that provide primarily a traditional face-to-face format and take place at the Lincoln or Seward campuses.
 As graduate programs expand and change, it is important to check current and projected program parameters to know whether programs are available to international students.
+There are currently no graduate programs available in this format.